MinnPost/object-sync-for-salesforce/readme.txt

 Object Sync for Salesforce does have abundant developer hooks, and WooCommerce has its own API, and it would be possible to build an add-on plugin to provide full support by integrating these (we would happily point to it for all users who install this plugin while they're running WooCommerce).

+### Troubleshooting

+If you have a fieldmap that is not passing data, there are several ways to troubleshoot.

+1. Plugin configuration
+2. Plugin logs
+3. Plugin mapping errors
+4. Server logs

 == Changelog ==

 * 1.3.4 (2018-04-14)